Registration is now open for universities, colleges, specialist colleges and Students' Unions to enter teams in the BRIT Challenge.

 Reaching your fundraising

 Every university and college has the flexibility to set its own fundraising target.
-If every UK university and college raised £2,022 next year, together they would raise almost £1million for young adult mental heath.
+If every UK university and college raised £2,022, together they would raise almost £1million for local, regional and national charities, alongside BRIT.
 The more students, and staff, taking part, the greater awareness and funds will be raised.
 We hope students and staff will raise as much as they can.

 The BRIT Challenge encourages as many students, and staff, to take part and unite in support of young adult mental health.

 Larger universities and colleges may wish to enter more than one team to involve as many students, and staff, as possible.
-Smaller universities and colleges may wish to enter just one team to complete their distance target.
+Smaller universities, colleges and specialist colleges may wish to enter just one team to complete their distance target.

 Examples of how universities and colleges reached their distance targets in previous BRIT Challenges are;